Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-You normally interact with an object while doing something else, such as when you draw a sword as part of the Attack action.
+You normally interact with an object while doing something else, such as when you draw a sword as part of the **:rsc-a: Attack**{ .rsc } action.
 When an object requires an action for its use, you take the Utilise action.

 ---